Laura's resins and sculpture:

 Convention's Benefit Auction.
 Barbara Hewitt was the winning bidder on this exquisite piece and had me paint her to look like Amberfield's Dun Lovin', a dun Morgan mare formerly owned by

-me and now owned by Barbara's daughter, Amanda.
+me and owned at that time by Barbara's daughter, Amanda.

 I had not painted a large scale model in years, but I found it was